College of Education

 During each phase of the program, teacher candidates take a combination of core courses, field experiences, and courses in their program studies area.
 Students should note the sequence of core and program courses.
 The core courses cover the knowledge base that is common for all teachers, regardless of their teaching field.
 The field experiences provide teacher candidates with experience in schools from the beginning of their program.
 Additionally during their field and clinical experiences, teacher candidates learn to apply what they are learning in courses.

 Program studies area courses are related to teacher candidates’ intended area of licensure.
-In addition, teacher candidates have an advisor to help plan what to study and to review what has been accomplished.
+In addition, teacher candidates have a faculty advisor to help plan what to study and to review what has been accomplished.

 The culminating experience for teacher candidates is student teaching.
 Under the supervision of a team of college faculty and a classroom teacher, each student teacher begins to put newly-developed competencies into practice.

-For candidates seeking to graduate without licensure, substitute courses for this culminating experience of student teaching and colloquium will be determined with approval of the advisor to assure that candidates meet an equivalent number of hours for the program.
+For candidates seeking to graduate without licensure, substitute courses for this culminating experience of student teaching and colloquium will be determined with recommendation by the advisor and subject to approval by the Dean to assure that candidates meet an equivalent number of Education hours for the program.
 Candidates must meet all other program requirements.
 If the student wishes to seek licensure after graduation, the student would need to apply to be admitted to the appropriate program.
-The student will be required to complete all necessary requirements for licensure in place at that time.
+The student will be required to complete all necessary requirements for licensure in place at the time admission.

 All teacher candidates are required to participate satisfactorily in clinical and field-based experiences prior to recommendation for licensure to teach in Ohio.
 These clinical and field-based experiences are designed to provide teacher candidates with the opportunity to apply theory and skills related to their areas of licensure in diverse clinical and field-based settings.
-Clinical experiences are those planned activities in which teacher education students apply the principles of the field of teaching to individual case studies, speakers and other classroom activities.
+Clinical experiences are those planned activities in which professional education students apply the principles of teaching.

 To qualify for student teaching, teacher candidates must have a 2.50 average overall, a “C” or better in professional education classes, a minimum of a 2.50 and/or a “C” or better in the teacher candidate’s major, and in methods courses as defined by departments.
 Satisfactory completion of field and pre-clinical experience is also required before student teaching.

-The most recent pass-rates for students who completed teacher education preparation programs at The University of Akron and took Praxis II licensure examination(s) required for Ohio teaching licensure can be found on the College of Education Web site.
+The most recent pass-rates for students who completed Professional Education preparation programs at The University of Akron and took licensure examination(s) required for Ohio teaching licensure can be found on the College of Education Web site.